Governors Island Arts

 - Public Art Commissions: Long term and temporary works from multidisciplinary artists that are sited within Governors Island’s park and historic landscapes

 - Organizations in Residence: An annual open call inviting cultural organizations to present exhibitions, hold free public programs and host artist residencies within the Island’s historic former military houses.
 Over the next decade, the City of New York and the Trust for Governors Island will invest in evolving this seasonal program into year-round permanent homes for cultural organizations on Governors Island

 - Public Programs: Free events and programs, often presented in partnership with a diverse range of NYC cultural organizations

 Seasonal Organizations in Residence

-Organizations in Residence receive access to indoor programming space in one of the historic houses in Nolan Park and Colonels Row where they present free, public programming, as well as host artists, writers, researchers and other creative practitioners.
-Click here for more information and to submit a proposal.
+Organizations in Residence receive access to indoor programming space in one of the historic houses in Nolan Park and Colonels Row where they present free, public programming, as well as host artists, researchers and other creative practitioners.
+Applications for the 2022 season are currently closed.

 Propose an outdoor public program or cultural event

 Arts and cultural organizations interested in utilizing outdoor space on Governors Island for public programming including performances, art installations and more may submit a proposal here.

 Propose an outdoor public artwork